h-havenga/jekyll/_posts/2018-04-08-Interactive-radar-map-with-gdal.markdown

 by workable data I mean netCDF files and if you think netCDF is an easy file format to work with, think again.

-Without going into to detail about the radar itself the process of getting the current static image is something like this:
+Without going into to detail about the radar itself, the process of getting the current static image is something like this:

 *Magnetron Generates Pulse -> Radar